microsoft/botframework-cli/packages/orchestrator/README.md

 INPUT

-  The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TSV or a JSON array format.
+  The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TXT, TSV or a JSON array format.
-  The TSV file format only supports intent labels and it must have 2 columns, 'labels' and 'utterance', sepatated by a TAB.
+  The TXT file format only supports intent labels and it must have 2 columns, 'labels' and 'utterance', sepatated by a TAB.
 The 'labels' column can contains multiple labels delimited by camma.

   For entitiy labels, a user can choose LU, LUIS, or a JSON array format